abhijeet11-8/project_abhijeet_vikram/README.md

 - **Validation and Testing**: Includes metrics like accuracy and loss.
 - **Preprocessing**: Grayscale conversion, resizing, and normalization of images.
 - **Checkpointing**: Saves the best model during training.
+- **Early stopping**: Stops the model ealy to prevent overfitting or too much loss.

 ---